S3-working-group/s3-practical-guide/docs/all.md

 -   adapt agreements to suit changing context
 -   integrate learning to make them more effective

-Ensure all <dfn data-info="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</dfn> have an appropriate review date.
+Ensure all <a href="#" class="tooltip" title="Agreement: An agreed upon guideline, process, protocol or policy designed to guide the flow of value.">agreements</a> have an appropriate review date.

 Evaluating agreements can be as simple as checking that an agreement is still relevant, and there is no objection to keeping it as it is.